My Approach

 Director of Engineering

-- Delivered 25% increase in addressable market via integrations with Azure, GCP, Datadog, Databricks, MongoDB, and New Relic
+- Delivered 25% increase in addressable market via direct integrations with Azure, GCP, Datadog, Databricks, MongoDB, and New Relic

-- Architected a Prometheus-based Kubernetes cost allocation agent, reducing total cost of ownership by 60% and becoming a core product capability
+- Architected a Prometheus-based Kubernetes cost allocation agent, reducing total cost of ownership by 60%

 - Improved gross margin by 8 points and reduced COGS by 15% through platform and operational optimizations